What is Hypoxia?

 Many of these medical conditions will cause lifelong disabilities and require significant financial commitments as the mother or baby may need physical therapy, special education, medical devices, and more.
 Many families are unable to meet this financial burden as the medical bills keep piling up.

-If you live in Pennsylvania and your child was denied oxygen during birth which caused injuries, there are options available for your family.
-The experienced hypoxia lawyers at Lopez McHugh LLP can help you file a claim on your behalf to pursue compensation to provide lifelong treatment, therapy, and a secure future for your child, giving personal attention to each family we represent.
+If you live in Pennsylvania and your child was diagnosed with a birth injury – including cerebral palsy – there are options available for your family.
+The experienced hypoxia lawyers at Lopez McHugh LLP can help.
+We can file a claim on your behalf to pursue compensation to provide lifelong treatment, therapy, and a secure future for your child, giving personal attention to each family we represent.
 Contact us today to schedule a free consultation.